 This year’s presidential election in Mexico was heavily driven by strengthening the country’s flawed judicial system, corruption, and resolving years of tumultuous internal conflict with drug cartels.
 Violence and corruption made for a bloody election, which was swept by a wave of at least 145 political killings leading up to election day.
 Mexico’s president elect – a real leftist – Andres Manuel Lopez Obrador, made fighting corruption a central part of his campaign.
 Although his victory is a win for democracy in Mexico, he has a lot of ground to cover come inauguration on December 1st, 2018, as the fight for democracy continues beyond the polls and into practical policy.

-Aside is a new category of posts that are indirectly related to main posts and pages, and contextualize the political arena of main topic issues.
-This Aside, and others following Mexican politics, are related to the upcoming post: “A New Planning Paradigm for Mexico City & Opportunities For Meaningful Public Participation.”
+Political Asides is a new category of posts that are indirectly related to main posts and pages, and contextualize the political arena of main topics.
+This Political Aside, and others following Mexican politics, are related to the upcoming post: “A New Planning Paradigm for Mexico City & Opportunities For Meaningful Public Participation.”
 Stay tuned!